mobizt/Firebase-ESP32/README.md

-Function `FirebaseJsonArray.remove` is used for remove array's contents at the defined relative path or defined index of JSON array.
+Function `FirebaseJsonArray.remove` is used to remove the array's contents at the defined relative path or defined index of JSON array.